-ALEXANDER: She was a very neat lady.
-Kind of quiet, but very good academically.
-Very strong, helped us recreate our residency.
+ALEXANDER: She was a very, very neat lady.
+Kind of quiet, but very good academically, very strong.
+Helped us recruit our residents.
 [She] was good at recruiting the residents, helping us decide who we would make offers to.
-So, a very unique team.
+So, a very, very unique team, both of them.